 Additionally, Chase will not approve you for multiple cards under the same brand (for example, you can’t hold two personal Southwest cards at once).
 However, this rule doesn’t apply to Chase small-business cards.
 Even if you have a Southwest personal credit card (and another Southwest small-business card), you can be approved for this card.

-New cardmembers with the Southwest Performance Business card can earn a welcome bonus of 70,000 Southwest points after meeting minimum spending requirements.
+New cardmembers with the Southwest Performance Business card can earn a welcome bonus of up to 100,000 Southwest points after meeting tiered minimum spending requirements.

-The welcome bonus alone is worth around $1,000 in Southwest airfare, which is more than enough to cover the card’s $199 annual fee.
+The welcome bonus alone is worth at least $1,500 in Southwest airfare (and much more if you utilize the Companion Pass regularly), which is more than enough to cover the card’s $199 annual fee.
 You’ll also get additional perks like 9,000 bonus points each account anniversary (worth ~$135), Global Entry/TSA PreCheck credit, inflight Wi-Fi credits and four upgraded boarding certificates per year.

 The points earned from the welcome bonus also count toward the Southwest Companion Pass, for which you’ll qualify if you earn 125,000 Southwest points in a calendar year.
 It’s the best deal in travel because a friend or family member flies with you for nearly free (just pay taxes and fees) on paid and award tickets.